9 Easy Solutions: How to Get Rid of Sweat Bees

 Also known as Halictid bees, there are around 3,500 species worldwide, with many species across the United States, Europe, and North Africa.
 Depending on the bee subspecies, they may live alone or in colonies.

-There are over 1,000 species present within the United States and 44 species in Florida alone.
 Great Britain is also home to approximately 40 species, a modest number compared to the USA but still impressive.

 Where Do Sweat Bees Nest?